ebcoop/rulesandpolicies/Rules.md

     b) not an active member but who possesses special skills in management or other technical areas of benefit to the co-operative as specified by the board from time to time.

-2. A person qualified to be a director under subrule (1)(a) is known as a â€œmember directorâ€.
-A person qualified under subrule (1)(b) is known as a â€œnon-member directorâ€.
+2. A person qualified to be a director under subrule (1)(a) is known as a “member director”.
+A person qualified under subrule (1)(b) is known as a “non-member director”.

 3. The board of directors must have a majority of member directors.